Linear Models and Regularization Methods#

 from functools import partial

 We again collect the new imports needed for this lab.
+Readers will also have to have installed l0bnb using pip install l0bnb.

 from sklearn.pipeline import Pipeline